Delinquent Account Meaning

 #2 – Non-Payment

-In case of non-payment of the loan amount even after the reminders from the Financial Institutions, it causes a normal account to be converted to the delinquent account.
-It affects the credit score of such consumers adversely and causes a huge fall in their Credit Score, and they will not be able to apply or avail any kind of loans from any financial institution in the future.
+In case of non-payment of the loan amount even after the reminders from the Financial Institutions, it causes a regular account to be converted to the delinquent account.
+It affects the credit score of such consumers adversely and creates a considerable fall in their Credit Score, and they will not be able to apply or avail any kind of loans from any financial institution in the future.

 #3 – Non Payment of Credit Card Bills